Konstantinos Koumas: Stance towards the Filiki Etaireia

 Koumas was forced to become a member of the Filiki Etaireia, but he was skeptical, if not negative, about the Revolution and the Friends.
 In his work "Stories of human actions ..."
 (1832) he describes many friends as moneylenders, who catechized new members because they paid a florin for each new member.
 He criticizes the Friends because they predicted the certain fall of the Ottoman Empire.
 He described Alexandros Ypsilantis as "naive and childish".
 However, this negative attitude towards the Friendly Society was widespread among scholars before the Revolution.

 In Germany

 In October 1817 the Greek scholar went to Vienna to publish books and to enrich his knowledge.
 He travels to German universities and meets great contemporary scholars, such as Wolf, Krug, Delling, Kreuzer.
 He admires the rational spirit of Immanuel Kant.
-The University of Leipzig awarded him a doctorate in Philosophy and Fine Arts, sending him the corresponding diploma in early 1820, while the Royal Academy in Berlin and the University of Munich, recognized him as an honorary member.
+Leipzig University awarded him a doctorate in Philosophy and Fine Arts, sending him the corresponding diploma in early 1820, while the Royal Academy of Berlin and the Ludwig-Maximilians-Universität München, recognized him as an honorary member.
 After this two-year wandering, which was particularly useful for his intellectual training, he will return to Smyrna, having in his armory a rich translation and publishing work.